S.J.

 BENEDICTION

-In between watching high concept, lower intensity stuff that festivals offer, it can be a breath of fresh air to see a biopic with unsatisfied hunger for wordplay.
-Seasoned director and writer Terence Davies' sinuous Benediction takes a look at 20th-century poet and writer Siegfried Sassoon, played by Jack Lowden as younger version while Peter Capaldi plays the older, from his service during the WW1 to a stint in psychological care in a hospital to his higher class life which included lovers and high-strung relationships.
+In between watching high-concept, low-intensity stuff that festivals offer, it can be a breath of fresh air to see a biopic with unsatisfied hunger for wordplay.
+Seasoned director and writer Terence Davies' sinuous biographical drama Benediction takes a look at 20th-century poet and writer Siegfried Sassoon, played by Jack Lowden when younger and Peter Capaldi when older, from his service during the World War I to a stint in psychological care in a hospital, and to his high-class life which included lovers and high-strung relationships.

 Davies' approach with Benediction is more in line with poetic memoirs than the typical up-and-down rollercoaster, rags-to-riches narrative structure which you might not realise until half an hour in.
-There's real photography from the First World War edited in, scenes don't always start when you expect them to and Capaldi's Sassoon also appears a bit randomly.
-Mixed with structural decisions that keep you on the edge of your seat, is the sharply delivered and terrifically witty dialogue; challenging in a way that many period films are too afraid to touch on these days.
+There's real photography from World War I included, scenes don't always start when you'd expect them to start and Capaldi's Sassoon also appears in the film rather randomly.
+Mixed with structural decisions that keep you on the edge of your seat is the sharply delivered and terrifically witty dialogue; it's also challenging in a way that many period films aren't these days.

-Lowden's version of Sassoon grows more on you as the film progresses, and while a cut like to his last shot can seem a bit theatrical for a character who is a poet, the actor is doing a fine job especially in those scenes with delicious dialogue.
-Here and there Lowden has moments where the screen chemistry seems off with another actor, though more often it's that Lowden is controlling the scene much more.
-Namely Jeremy Irvine's take on Ivor Novello seems to made from cardboard when he is supposed to appeal to men around him.
-In those moments, you'd hope to be distracted by production elements like costumes and sets which thankfully don't seem like cardboard.
+Lowden's version of Sassoon grows more on you as the film progresses and while a cut such as one to his last shot can seem a bit theatrical for a character who is a poet, the actor is doing a fine job especially in those scenes with his delicious dialogue.
+Here and there Lowden has moments where the screen chemistry seems off with another actor, though often it's because Lowden is controlling the scene much more.
+Namely Jeremy Irvine's take on Ivor Novello seems to be made from cardboard when he is supposed to appeal to men around him.
+In those particular moments, you can thankfully be distracted by solid craftsmanship like costumes and sets which do compliment Sassoon's personality and life.

 Smileys: Structure, dialogue